Business

 This course is an introduction to the nature and development of common law and of the Uniform Commercial Code.
 Included is the study of contract law, business aspects of criminal law, ethical aspects of legal issues, and issues related to partnerships and corporations.
 (This course may be take for credit as ACCT 332.)

-BUSI 337: Healthcare Law and Ethics
+BUSI 337: Healthcare Justice, Law, and Ethics

 BUSI 338: Sport Marketing